-Now that’s what customer engagement is all about.
-Building trust and emotional connections with individuals and organizations.
+There’s no bigger asset for companies than having strong and satisfying relationships with people.
+That’s what customer engagement is all about – building trust and emotional connections with individuals and organizations.

 What is customer engagement all about? #

-When it comes to people, sometimes you just feel it.
-But—and here’s the twist for companies—they need to recognize and track customer engagement in order to build a customer-centric business model.
+But what's definitely true is this: companies need to recognize and track customer engagement in order to build a customer-centric business model.

 To cut a long story short, we need to come up with a clear and assertive answer to what customer engagement is.
-Here’s Hubspot’s definition of customer engagement:
+Here’s HubSpot’s definition of customer engagement:

 “Customer engagement is the process of interacting with customers through a variety of channels and strengthening your relationship with them.
 For many businesses, this process begins with the first interaction and extends beyond the point of purchase.”